gannonprudhomme/Terrain-Generation/README.md

 # Terrain-Generation
 A terrain generator written in C++ that uses Perlin noise([libnoise](http://libnoise.sourceforge.net/index.html)) to output a height map, and OpenGL to render it.
+Other features include:
 - Self-contained heightmap generation
 - Specular lighting
 - Bump mapping